markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

   console.log("Drop Event Target:", event.target, event.dataTransfer, id);
 };
 ```
-Here we are creating a reference to the `data-task-id` value we set previously to the `dataTransfer` property.
-We `console.log` several of the key values to display if we are returning valid data from the event object.
+Here we are creating a reference to the `data-task-id` value we stored previously in the `dataTransfer` property of the `event` object by using the `getData()` method.
+Let's save our script and refresh in the browser.
+Then add a task and drag it to the Tasks in Progress task list.
+We can verify several of the key values by passing multiple arguments into the `console.log` function from the `event` object.

 ![Console of Drop Event](./assets/lesson-4/1100-console-drop-event.png)

-Although the drop feature is working quite yet, we are slowly making process by creating the references of the values and objects we will need to render our desired result.
-Notice the `target` property reveals the task list or the `<ul class="task-list" ... >` that contains our task items.
-Also notice that undefined was returned when we tried to display our `dataTransfer` property.
-This was because the `dataTransfer` property must receive a data format in order to return the `id` in the `getData()` method.
-Next we see that "0" was returned as the task id.
+Notice in the console image, the `target` property reveals the tasks in progress list that was dropped on or the `<ul id="tasks-in-progress" ... >`.
+Also note that `undefined` was returned when we tried to display our `dataTransfer` property.
+This was because the `dataTransfer` property must receive a data format in the `getData()` method in order to return the `id`.
+Next we see that "0" was verified as the task id which was properly returned from the `getData()` method.
+Here we included multiple arguments in the `console.log` function to verify multiple values as a quick way to check many variables and properties with a single expression.
+Although the drop feature isn't working quite yet, we are making progress by creating the references to the values and objects we will need to accomplish this step.

+> **Pause:** What happens if the function expression occurs after we add the event listener?
+>
+> **Answer:** We will get an `Uncaught ReferenceError: dropTaskHandler is not defined` message as soon as our JavaScript file has loaded.
+We must define the function before using it used as a callback in the event listener to avoid this error.
+Proper organization and demarcation of function expressions before event listeners will help avoid this bug.

 Excellent work!
-We now have the information necessary to make a successful drop.
+We now have the information necessary to make a successful drop, the unique task id and the destination drop zone element.
 In the next step we will use the `id` to find the element that was initially dragged, and store this DOM element into a variable.
 Type the following expression into the `dropTaskHandler` function underneath the `id` declaration.
 We can also remove the `console.log`.

 ```js